SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

 ### Sources of entropy

-In _traditional baremetal systems_ the amount of incertitude is sourced from the randomness of read/write cycle of the disk heads of a disk drive, bus timings as well as items such as keyboard timings.
+In _traditional baremetal systems_ the amount of incertitude is sourced from the randomness of the read/write cycles of the disk heads of a disk drive, bus timings as well as items such as keyboard timings.

 _More recent methods_ of generating entropy include measuring IRQ jitter